-Program fees consist of camp fees and other programs for girls that are held throughout the year to develop a sense of accomplishment and increase self-confidence and leadership skills in girls and young women.
+Program fees consist of payments for camp and other programmatic activities that are held for girls throughout the year.
+Girls develop their leadership potential through these activities that enable them to learn new skills, connect with others in a multicultural environment and take action to make a difference in their communities.
 Revenue from program fees are recorded at the time of the program or when earned.